CCTB-Ecomods/gemm/USAGE.md

   -h, --help           show this help message and exit
 ```

+**WARNING: The parallelisation code seems to be suffering from data race issues.
+Do not use this for the time being!
+(As long as the `-p` and `-t` options are not
+passed to the Julia runtime, there shouldn't be any problems.)**

 There's a separate script to run several replicates of a given experiment
 in parallel.
 This is used as follows: